propelorm/Propel/cookbook/symfony2/mastering-symfony2-forms-with-propel.markdown

 ![](./images/many_to_many_form.png)

-### The `ModelType` ###
+### The ModelType ###

-But in this example, you'll always create new objects.
-If you want to select existing authors when you create new books, you'll use the `model` type:
+In the previous example, you always create new objects.

+If you want to select existing authors when you create new books, you'll have to use a `model` type:

 {% highlight php %}
 <?php